 Recent writing from the founders.

 Chuck publishes on Substack about institutions, AI, and the political economy of entrepreneurship.
-Lijie writes on Medium about engineering practice and the work she's doing in AI infrastructure.
-Recent posts from both, refreshed automatically.
+Lijie writes about engineering practice, the Foundation's work, and AI infrastructure — cross-posted to Medium and Substack.
+Posts refresh automatically from both writers' feeds.

 - Chuck EesleyMay 2026 · Substack